Vaa Arugil Vaa: Plot

 Lakshmi’s body is hidden under a pile of wood and taken to a local temple where people walk on fire as a ritual.
 When Ramu returns, the family covers up the murder, claiming Lakshmi eloped with the servant she was accused of having an affair with.
 Unaware of the truth, Ramu lights the ceremonial fire, unknowingly cremating her body.

 Eventually, the family convinces Ramu to marry a wealthy woman named Chandra.
 Though initially distant, Ramu starts to fall in love with her, and they consummate their marriage.
 Meanwhile, Lakshmi’s vengeful spirit remains in the doll, waiting for the right moment.

 During a planned movie night, Ramu’s mother Vadivu stays home due to a headache.
 Possessed by Lakshmi’s spirit, the doll immolates Vadivu and makes it appear accidental.
 Anchezhuthu, the servant who had fled after Lakshmi’s murder, returns to extort the family for money but is also killed by the spirit.

 Later, Chieftain Muthu Manickam is gored by a bull provoked by Lakshmi’s spirit.
 On his deathbed, he confesses that Lakshmi was innocent and that the family had murdered her.
 Ramu, consumed by guilt, confronts Nalla Thambi.
 Nalla Thambi suspects Chandra is possessed by Lakshmi and is responsible for the murders.
 However, the possessed doll brutally kills him, completing Lakshmi’s revenge.

 Lakshmi’s spirit then taunts Chandra, saying she will kill Ramu and take him to the spirit realm so they can live together.
 Ramu is attacked but survives.
 Chandra performs rituals and dances before the sacrificial pyre in the temple.
 She burns the possessed doll, which seems to die but reanimates.
-A guruji advises Chandra to destroy it using the Goddess’s Trident, which she does.
+Ramu advises Chandra to destroy it using the Goddess’s Trident, which she does.

 Finally, Lakshmi’s spirit finds peace at the feet of the goddess.
 Ramu and Chandra unite and live happily ever after.